Florida gar

 The Florida gar (Lepisosteus platyrhincus) is a species of gar found in the US from the Savannah River and Ochlockonee River watersheds of Georgia and throughout peninsular Florida.
 Florida gar can reach a length over 3 ft (91 cm).
 The young feed on zooplankton and insect larvae, as well as small fish.
 Adults mainly eat fish, shrimp, and crayfish.
 Although edible, they are not popular as food.
 The roe is highly toxic to many animals, including humans and birds.

 Appearance

 This is a mid-sized species of gar.
 It measures from 51.7 to 132.2 cm long and typically weighs 1.36 to 4.36 kg.
-According to the IGFA, the record weight for this species is 10 kg.
+According to the IGFA, the record weight for this species is 10 lb.
 This species has irregular round, black spots on the top of its head and over the entire body including the anal fin.
 The distance of the eyes is less than two-thirds the length of the snout.
 Also, it has a shorter, broad snout with a single row of irregularly spaced sharp teeth on the upper and lower jaws.
 No bony scales are on the throat.
 Their color is olive-brown on the back and upper sides, with a white to yellow belly.
 The young may have dark stripes on the back and sides.